const-ae/lemur/README.md

 show consistent differential expression.
 If we provide a count matrix, the function uses a pseudobulked differential expression test to confirm the gene expression differences on the count level.

+The `group_by` argument determines how the pseudobulk samples are formed.
+It specifies the columns in the `fit$colData` that are used to define a sample and is inspired by the `group_by` function in `dplyr`.
+Typically, you provide the covariates that were used for the experimental design plus the sample id (in this case `patient_id`).

 ``` r
 neighborhoods <- find_de_neighborhoods(fit, group_by = vars(patient_id, condition),